German rescue captain to sue Italy's Salvini over migrant comments

 “Our two countries have been suffering the indifference and failings of the European Union for years,” Salvini said.

-Reporting by Crispian Balmer; Editing by Mark Heinrich
+Reporting by Crispian Balmer; Editing by Mark Heinrich and Gavin Jones